describo/describo.github.io/src/docs/guide/five-minute-tutorial.md

 :::

-In this 5 minute tutorial, you will get started describing your data as RO-Crates (which is applicable whether you are using it as a researcher or not!).
+In this 5 minute tutorial, you will start describing your data as RO-Crates (which is applicable whether you are using it as a researcher or not!).

 ## Audience: about you